ines-tools/ines-spec/README.md

+> [!IMPORTANT]
+> Git branching strategy has been changed (19.12.2024).
+Main branch is ditched and replaced by branch v0.x.
+The next branch with major breaking changes is v1.x.
+One can already start using it, but it will still be modified in small ways.
+As ines-spec is used mainly by conversion tools that depend on specific data structures, we are taking an explicit approach to the choice of the version to be used.

 # INES Specification (ines-spec)

 The INES (Interoperable Energy System) Specification defines a standardized data format for exchanging energy system models.
 This specification aims to facilitate interoperability between different energy modeling tools and platforms.